liamjack/bash-ddclient/README.md

 `0 * * * * /path/to/bash-ddclient.sh >/dev/null 2>&1`

+The best bit is that root is not required !

 ## Contributing

 Feel free to report any bugs, problems or ideas as a new issue.
 If you have improvements (new provider specific config files for example) that could benefit other users, then send in a pull request.